Harris-Stowe State University traces its origin back to 1857.

 Harris-Stowe offers the most affordable baccalaureate degree in the state of Missouri.

 Around 85 percent of Harris-Stowe students receive financial aid and more than 82 percent are eligible to receive a Pell Grant.

 Most classes at Harris-Stowe do not exceed 30 students.

-Harris-Stowe has teamed with other local universities in order to create three collaborative master’s programs.
+Harris-Stowe has teamed with other universities in order to create several collaborative master’s degree programs.

 Every year, Harris-Stowe hosts the annual Dr. Martin Luther King Jr. Statewide Celebration in January.

 The Dr. Henry Givens Jr. Administration Building at Harris-Stowe is a historic site.

 The former site of the Negro National League Stars’ Park is now part of Harris-Stowe’s baseball field.

 The Harris-Stowe Lady Hornets Basketball Team won its first-ever American Midwest Conference (AMC) Tournament title on March 3, 2007.